 Sage is one of the popular herbs in North American and European cuisines and is commonly used fresh or dried.
 Which you choose depends on what you are cooking and your priorities.
 To make the decision, you will have to consider factors such as: will your dish take a long time to cook?
 Is it fatty?
-We will take a look at what sets these two forms of sage apart in the SPICEography Showdown below.
+Let’s take a look at what sets these two forms of sage apart.

 How does fresh sage differ from dried sage?